ringcentral/ringcentral-chatbot-core/README.md

     text, // the text message user posted in chatgroup group, // the group object, can get chat group id from group.id userId, // message creator's id
-    message // message object, check ringcentral api document for detail }) {
+    isPrivateChat, // if it is a private chat message // message object, check ringcentral api document for detail }) {
     console.log(